cvetomir-todorov/CecoChat/docs/02-design-01-approach.md

 The problems we solve so far include:
 * Concurrent connections limit
 * Exchange messages between different messaging servers
-* Persist messages as history
+* Persist messages and reactions as chat history
+* Update user chats from messages
 * Reliable messaging and consistency
 * Message IDs